sdiazben/CC_Research_Project/documents/Pricing.md

       | Highmem 2 vCPU no local disk  |        $850       |         $683        |             $56            |              $43             |
       | Highcpu 2 vCPU w Local SSD    |        $666       |         $543        |            $178            |             $136             |
       | Highcpu 2 vCPU no local disk  |        $543       |         $543        |            $136            |             $136             |

+    Azure offers in average better-discounted rates for all compute instances.

+-  **Use-more-and-pay-less**:
+<p align="justify"> Additionally, for AWS there’s another sub-mode which gives discounts based on the subscriber’s usage.
+Subscribers can benefit from the economies of scale, allowing their businesses to grow while costs are kept relatively under control.
+For EC2, the discount can go up to 10% if more is reserved: </p>